IDPF/epub-cmt/README.md

 # EPUB Core Media Types

-This repository identifies the Core Media Types supported in EPUB Publications.
+This repository identifies the Core Media Types that can be included in EPUB Publications.

 To view the documents hosted in this repository, please go to the [index page](http://idpf.github.io/epub-cmt).